Johnny Knox: Chicago Bears

 Knox started the 2012 NFL season on Chicago's 'physically unable-to-perform' (PUP) list.
 He was unable to fully recover from the injury even after extensive rehabilitation and therapy.
-After the injury, Knox walks with a limp and is unable to stand without discomfort.
+After the injury, Knox walked with a limp and was unable to stand without discomfort.
 The Bears released Knox on February 12, 2013.
 He announced his retirement on February 13.

 Post-playing career

 On July 31, 2015, Knox was hired by former Bears head coach Lovie Smith as a coaching intern with the Tampa Bay Buccaneers.

 In 2018, he and former Bear Nathan Vasher joined the football staff at Carmel High School, where they worked under another former Bear in Blake Annen.
 The three had previously worked together at EFT Football Academy in Highland Park.

 Personal life

 Knox and his wife have four children.